ZeusSoftIngBueroBauer/ZSQtLib/Doc/Libs/ZSIpcTrace/UsageTrcAdminObjs.md

 runtime you may logically group the instances by their names.
 E.g. you may name an instance 'MainPath::SubPath::ObjectName' (e.g. 'Sound::Level::Max').

+If you use a different separator for the object path (e.g. "/") you need to replace this separator by the separator used by the trace admin object tree ("::") as the trace admin object tree uses the same node separator for name spaces, class names and object names.

 To do this, an instance variable must be created and registered with the Trace Server.